 1. How did you develop an interest in midwifery?

 I knew I wanted to be a midwife when I was a senior in high school.
 I didn't know any midwives at the time, and I did not realize that there are multiple pathways to becoming a midwife.
 I thought I needed to become a nurse first, or perhaps shoot for the stars and become an ObGyn (high school yearbook even states that my career goal was to be an OB).
-I eventually realized that the style of midwifery I wanted to do was not compatible in the medical system.
-My passion and commitment is serving people with the traditional midwifery model of care that can only truly exist in the community, homebirth setting.
+I eventually realized that the style of midwifery I wanted to do was not compatible within the medical system.
+My passion and commitment are serving people with the traditional midwifery model of care that can only truly exist in the community, homebirth setting.